HsinChang/AWS_notes/SAA-C03.md

 **ACL** Access Control List, NACL -> Network ACL,  Clients connect to a defined port, and expect a response on an ephemeral port Different Operating Systems use different port ranges, examples: IANA & MS Windows 10 è 49152 – 65535 Many Linux Kernels è 32768 – 60999

 An **Internet Gateway** is used to connect a VPC to the internet while a **NAT Gateway** is used to connect the private subnet to the internet (through public subnet and Internet Gateway)¹.
 NAT Gateway is an access point for your private instance to access the internet but resources from the internet cannot access your private instance.
 NAT gateway is a one-way bridge for private resources

+An EBS (Elastic Block Store) Volume is a network drive you can attach to your instances while they run They can only be mounted to one instance at a time (at the CCP level)
+• They are bound to a specific availability zone Analogy: Think of them as a “network USB stick”